jina-ai/jina/docs/fundamentals/flow/add-executors.md

 Different {class}`~jina.Executor`s in a {class}`~jina.Flow` may depend on different `types` for array-like data such as `doc.tensor` and `doc.embedding`, often because they were written with different machine learning frameworks.
-As the builder of a Flow you don't always have control over this, for example when using Executors from Jina Hub.
+As the builder of a Flow you don't always have control over this, for example when using Executors from Executor Hub.

 To ease the integration of different Executors, a Flow allows you to convert `tensor` and `embedding` by using the `f.add(..., output_array_type=..)`: